libts/tslib/README.markdown

 # tslib

-Touchscreen access library
+a filter stack for accessing and manipulating touchscreen events

 [![Coverity Scan Build Status](https://scan.coverity.com/projects/11027/badge.svg)](https://scan.coverity.com/projects/tslib)

-tslib is an abstraction layer for touchscreen events, as well as a filter stack for the manipulation of those events.
+tslib consists of the library libts and tools that help you calibrate and use it in your environment.
 Here's a short introductory presentation:

 [![FOSDEM 2017 - tslib](https://fosdem.org/2017/support/promote/box.png)](https://video.fosdem.org/2017/H.2215/tslib.vp8.webm)